Back

 The Cheyenne internship training program follows the professional developmental model, in which trainees will gradually progress from close supervision to more independent functioning over the course of each rotation and throughout the year.
 The competencies were developed to be sequential, cumulative, and graded in complexity.
 It is expected that interns demonstrate growth during the training year in the identified competencies as they receive clinical supervision and ongoing feedback regarding their progress.
 Furthermore, interns are expected to learn to function as professional psychologists in close collaboration with other disciplines in a VA medical facility and outpatient clinics.
 Interns completing the program should be fully prepared for further postdoctoral training or entry-level professional positions working with adult and older adult patient populations with a variety of mental health concerns.

-Please see web site for full brochure: https://www.va.gov/cheyenne-health-care/work-with-us/internships-and-fellowships/
+Please see website for full brochure: https://www.va.gov/cheyenne-health-care/work-with-us/internships-and-fellowships/

 Internship Training Opportunities